 Trip to Irrawaddy River gives you the chance to see small riverside settlements.
 You will also meet the locals in ferries between Pathein and Yangon.

-Watch the sunrise from a hot air balloon – One of the most popular things to do in Myanmar is to wake up early and catch a hot air balloon ride of the temples.
+Watch the sunrise from a hot air balloon – (which is great for quotes about sunrises) One of the most popular things to do in Myanmar is to wake up early and catch a hot air balloon ride of the temples.
 It is worth you time!

 Southeast Asia Travel Tips For Safety